mgradysaunders/prefabs/docs/index.md

 ---

 # What is preform?

-Preform is a collection of C++11/14/17 header-only utilities, containing both general-use, boilerplate interfaces as well as more specific (yet type-generic) data structures and algorithms for use in CPU-based graphics programming and image processing.
-Preform depends only on the C++ standard library.
-Thus, being header only, preform imposes no link dependencies.
+**Preform** is a collection of C++11/14/17 header-only utilities.
+It contains general-use, boilerplate interfaces as well as more specific (yet type-generic) data structures and algorithms for use in CPU-based graphics programming and image processing.
+Preform depends only on the C++ standard library, and thus imposes no link dependencies.

-Among other general-use utilities, preform features an option parser for processing command line arguments, a timer for concisely interacting with `std::chrono`, and statically-sized type-generic queue and stack data structures for dodging dynamic allocation.
-Regarding more specific utilities, preform features statically-sized type-generic multi-dimensional arrays supporting broadcast operations, which serve as the basis for axis-aligned bounding boxes, axis-aligned bounding box trees, image objects, and noise function objects, to name a few.

 Refer to the [doxygen][1]-generated [API documentation][2] for more information.